ALGERIA & TUNISIA

 Arrive Algiers

-Passengers will arrive into the historic city of Algiers at various times.
-Academy Travel will organise individual or group transfers from the airport to the hotel.
-The afternoon is at leisure before meeting your tour leader at the hotel bar for a pre-dinner drink and introductions.
-After time to meet your fellow travellers, we make our way to a local restaurant for our welcome dinner.
+Passengers arrive in the historic city of Algiers throughout the day.
+Academy Travel will arrange individual or group transfers from the airport to the hotel.
+The afternoon is at leisure before meeting at the hotel bar for a pre-dinner drink and introductions, followed by a welcome dinner at a local restaurant.
 Overnight Algiers (D)

 • Day 2 | Tuesday 27 January